 Bonding with our newborns is an integral part of our baby’s development and overall wellbeing throughout childhood.
 It’s important for mums and partners to understand their baby’s bonding behaviour in order to connect and strengthen the bond.
 Your newborn will use body language to demonstrate they want to connect; make eye contact, smile, make little noises and generally look interested by studying mum or dad’s face.
 Those little coo’s and giggles as bub get’s older, are just so special.

-Bonding Tips for our Partners:
+Bonding Tips for our Partners

-- Skin to skin contact – this very special bonding time is extremely beneficial for baby, as it keeps them warm, helps to maintain their body temperature, calms and soothes them and can regulate their little heart rate, breath and blood sugar.
+This very special bonding time is extremely beneficial for baby, as it keeps them warm, helps to maintain their body temperature, calms and soothes them and can regulate their little heart rate, breath and blood sugar.

-- Babywearing – this is also an effective way to bond as bub is close to your partner’s heartbeat and this helps to soothe them.
+This is also an effective way to bond as bub is close to your partner’s heartbeat and this helps to soothe them.
 And you have two hands-free #win

-- Bathtime – a helpful task for your partner to do – not only does it give mum a break, but also allows for dad/mum to have some special 1:1 time.
+A helpful task for your partner to do – not only does it give mum a break, but also allows for dad/mum to have some special 1:1 time.
 An after bath baby massage while chatting away to bub is an added bonding bonus!

-- Bottle-feeding – if mum is expressing or formula feeding, your partner can offer the bottle and enjoy the feed with the baby.
+If mum is expressing or formula feeding, your partner can offer the bottle and enjoy the feed with the baby.
 Gazing into your baby’s eyes and talking to them during the feed somehow makes the rest of the world melt away.

-- Take time – as a bond can take time to nurture, take time to talk to them, tell baby about your day, they love the sound of their parent’s voice.
+As a bond can take time to nurture, take time to talk to them, tell baby about your day, they love the sound of their parent’s voice.
 Read a favourite childhood book to the baby – enjoyable for both parent and little one!